telliott99/MySwift/part1/functions.rst

     abcxyz
     >

-Return multiple values (from the Apple docs, with slight modification):
+Functions can return multiple values (from the Apple docs, with slight modification):

 .. sourcecode:: bash